Henry Schade (officer): Early naval career

-This massive reorganization of the Navy's technical Bureaus created new opportunities for younger officers with potential.
-Following the reorganization of the Bureau he was promoted to commander.
+This massive reorganization of the Navy's technical Bureaus created new opportunities for younger officers.
+Following the reorganization of the Bureau, he was promoted to commander.
 He assumed the billet of Senior Naval Liaison Officer (SNLO) assigned to Newport News Shipbuilding and Dry Dock.
-The SNLO is the direct link between BuShips' ship "type desk" and the actual building and builder stationed in their yard.
-At this time Newport News was tackling the mighty job of acting as design agent, responsible for the creation of detailed working drawings, for the Navy's new Essex-class aircraft carriers.
-This made Schade the Carrier (type) Desk's direct liaison at Newport News solely to effect work on the Essex design.
+The SNLO is the direct link between Bureau of Ship's "type desk" and the actual building and builder stationed in their yard.
+At this time, Newport News was acting as a design agent, responsible for the creation of detailed working drawings, for the Navy's new Essex-class aircraft carriers.
+This made Schade the Carrier type desk's direct liaison at Newport News solely to effect work on the Essex design.

 During 1941, the Society of Naval Architects and Marine Engineers again published one of Schade's studies.
-His new study was entitled: Design Curves for Cross-Stiffened Plating Under Uniform Bending Load.
-This paper proved to be an important work, as the theories espoused therein by Schade were thereafter accepted and adopted by BuShips as new policy and practice regarding estimating static responses on welded stiffened ship panels.
+His new study was entitled Design Curves for Cross-Stiffened Plating Under Uniform Bending Load.
+The theories proposed within this paper were adopted by the Bureau of Ships as new policy and practice regarding estimating static responses on welded stiffened ship panels.

-Just four days before the Japanese aerial attack on Pearl Harbor, Commander Schade celebrated his 42nd birthday.
-By all accounts he had done a tremendous job over the previous two years at Newport News working diligently on the Essex project.
-His efforts had not gone unnoticed in the Bureau of Ships.
-With the nation now at war, his reward would not be long in coming.